Source of Internal Crosstalk in Silicon Photomultipliers: Analysis of crosstalk sources for FBK and HPK SiPMs

-Compared to the HPK VUV4 SiPM, the source analysis of the FBK VUV-HD3 SiPM is relatively simple.
-As negligible DeCT is observed in this device, the internal crosstalk can only be investigated through direct fitting of the $\lambda^*$ data, as shown in Fig.~\ref{fig:FBK_Pe}.
+Compared to the HPK VUV4 SiPM, the source analysis of the FBK VUV-HD3 SiPM is relatively straightforward as negligible DeCT is observed.
+The internal crosstalk can be investigated through direct fitting of the $\lambda^*$ data, as shown in ~\autoref{fig:FBK_Pe}.
 In the figure, the red data points represent the measured $\lambda^*$ values at –60°C as a function of $\Vov$.

-A linear combination of $P_e(V)$ and $P_h(V)$, following Eq.~\ref{eq:lambdatoV}, is used to fit the data and extract the relative contributions of electron- and hole-triggered avalanches to the crosstalk signals. $P_e(V)$ data are from \cite{croix2025mappingphotondetectionefficiency}. $P_h(V)$ cannot be measured directly due to the absence of DeCT events, so the value of $V_h = 18.8 \pm 0.3$ from \cite{croix2025mappingphotondetectionefficiency} is also used.
+A linear combination of $P_e(V)$ and $P_h(V)$, following ~\autoref{eq:lambdatoV}, is used to fit the data and extract the relative contributions of electron and hole-triggered avalanches to the crosstalk signals. $P_e(V)$ data are from \cite{croix2025mappingphotondetectionefficiency}.
+As $P_h(V)$ cannot be measured separately due to the absence of DeCT events, the value of $V_h = 18.8 \pm 0.3$ from \cite{croix2025mappingphotondetectionefficiency} is used when fitting for $\alpha$ and $\beta$.

-In Fig.~\ref{fig:FBK_Pe}, the black and blue curves represent the $P_e(V)$ and $P_h(V)$ functions, respectively, while the red curve shows the final fit result.
-The fit results the indicate that, for the FBK VUV-HD3 SiPM, approximately $11 \pm 4\% \times P_e(V)$ of the internal crosstalk originates from electron-driven processes, while the remaining $89 \pm 4\% \times P_h(V)$ is attributed to hole-driven processes.
-The ratio of electron driven events to hole driven events is shown in Fig. \ref{fig:ratio}.
-The values of $\alpha$ and $\beta$ for both the HPK VUV4 and FBK VUV-HD3 SiPMs are summarized and compared in Tab.~\ref{tab1}.
-As the iCT sources for the HPK VUV4 can be separated into DeCT signals and DiCT signals, $\alpha$ and $\beta$ values for each component are listed individually.
-As mentioned, all DeCT events originate from hole-driven avalanches, which is why the hole-driven probability in the DeCT row is 100\%.
+In ~\autoref{fig:FBK_Pe}, the black and blue curves represent the $P_e(V)$ and $P_h(V)$ functions, respectively, while the red curve shows the final fit result.
+The fit results indicatet that for the FBK VUV-HD3 SiPM, approximately $11 \pm 4\%$ of iCT photons are absorbed in the p-region with the remaining $89 \pm 4\%$ absorbed in the n-region.
+Multiplying by $P_e$, $P_h$ gives the number of electron or hole driven events, with the total iCT ratio as function of $\Vov$ given in \autoref{fig:ratio}.
+The values of $\alpha$ and $\beta$ for both the HPK VUV4 and FBK VUV-HD3 SiPMs are summarized and compared in ~\autoref{tab1}.
+As DeCT and DiCT are both significant in the HPK VUV4, and can be separated, $\alpha$ and $\beta$ values for each component are listed individually.
+Values for the overall crosstalk signal are also given.
+As discussed above, all DeCT originates from hole diffusion into the active region, meaning that 100\% of DeCT events are hole-initiated avalanches.